firebase/firebase-admin-python/.github/CONTRIBUTING.md

 tox
 ```

-This command will read a list of target environments from the `tox.ini` file
+This command will read a list of target environments from the [`tox.ini`](../tox.ini)
-in the Git repository, and execute test cases in each of those environments.
+file in the Git repository, and execute test cases in each of those environments.
-We currently define the following target environments in `tox.ini`:

- * python 2.7

 ### Repo Organization